KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 - Some good security features

 I wrote all of this by hand which took a long time...
 But you can tell that this SoC is a beast for around just $50, so while the compute modules will probably be over $100 each, it'll be insanely powerful.

+Now that I've chosen my SoC, I want to look into all the parts on the SoM again and just choose what I want to focus on.
+So on the SoM I need:
+- RAM - LPDDR4/5
+- eMMC
+- Power management - LDO's/bucks for different rails
+- Debugging
+- PCIe interface
+-